clementlefevre/clementlefevre.github.io/_posts/2019-06-15-populist_component_analysis.md

-Using the data retrieved from the Vote Watch NGO website for the 2014-19 European Parliementary session, i tried to rebuild the nice plot from the economist.
+Using the data retrieved from the Vote Watch NGO website for the 2014-19 European Parliementary session, i tried to rebuild this [nice plot from the economist](https://www.economist.com/graphic-detail/2019/06/01/centrist-liberals-gained-the-most-power-in-the-eu-parliament).

 You can see the vizualisation [here](https://clementlefevre.shinyapps.io/mep_term8_pca/) and download the raw data from the *about* section.